 Sustainability Management

-Sustainability managers are people who focus on designing a healthy, eco-friendly, and stable future.
-ESG companies hire them to ensure that they do not harm the environment in any way.
+Sustainability managers focus on designing a healthy, eco-friendly, and stable future.
+ESG companies hire them to ensure that they do not harm the environment.

 For example, you might encourage environmental justice companies to use energy-efficient bulbs, introduce proper recycling plans, or build a long-term program that completely reworks their supply chains.

-A sustainability manager looks after all critical aspects of the company and finds out different ways to make things less wasteful and more energy-efficient.
+A sustainability manager looks after all critical aspects of the company and finds different ways to make things less wasteful and energy-efficient.

 - Qualification: An MBA in Sustainability Management or an M.A. or M.Sc. in Sustainability and Climate Change Studies.